NSO Insurance: A Guide for Medical Professionals

 Providing nurses with liability insurance is the core of what they do, but they also offer other types of insurance policies, including:

 NSO policies are underwritten by CNA Financial Corporation, which includes the Continental Casualty Company, an insurance provider that has been in business since 1897.
 CNA has excellent ratings in terms of financial strength and holds an A rating from A.M.
-Best, an A2 rating with Moody’s, and an A+ rating with Standard & Poor’s.
+Best, an A2 rating from Moody’s, and an A+ rating from Standard & Poor’s.

 As of 2021, NSO provides nursing malpractice insurance coverage to more than 500,000 nurses in the U.S., including student nurses, RNs, and nurse practitioners.